 The iridium alloy is an alloy containing other components of iridium.
-Most of the iridium alloy is brittle and difficult to process, which limits its application.
+Most of them are brittle and difficult to process, which limits their application.
 People use a small amount of tungsten or hafnium to improve the processing properties of iridium in production.
 Adding a small amount of aluminum, iron, thorium, etc. can improve its impact toughness.

-Of all the metal tungsten has the highest melting point (3380 ℃), the lowest vapor pressure and the highest tensile strength ( at 1650 ℃).
+Of all the metals tungsten has the highest melting point (3380 ℃), the lowest vapor pressure, and the highest tensile strength ( at 1650 ℃).
 The corrosion resistance of tungsten is very good, and most inorganic acids have little erosion to them.

 The work function of iridium (electrons overcome the binding of nuclei, the minimum energy required to escape from the surface of the material) is 5.4 electron volts, and its thermal electron emission is poor.
 After adding rare earth elements, the output power of iridium can be reduced to 2.5 ~ 2.6 electron volts.
-For example, the iridium alloy has the high-temperature strength and high emissivity, which can obtain large emission current density with this alloy.
+For example, the alloy has a high-temperature strength and high emissivity, which can obtain a large emission current density with this alloy.

-Iridium osmium alloy is a peritectic alloy with hard and brittle texture and extremely difficult to process.
+Iridium osmium alloy is a peritectic alloy with a hard and brittle texture and is extremely difficult to process.
 Osmium alloys containing 30% ~ 70% osmium (atomic fraction) are very good cathodic coating materials.
 Because of its hard alloy, it can also be used to make pen tips and pivot materials.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.